top of page

 Strong youth mental healthcare starts with a strong workforce!

-The youth mental health workforce in St. Louis is in critical need.
-The mental health of St. Louis depends on a workforce that is supported, valued, and equipped to meet the needs of our youth.
-Our children deserve access to robust mental health care – and this begins with those who provide it.
+The mental health of our region depends on a workforce that is supported, valued, and equipped to meet the needs of our youth.
+Our children deserve access to robust mental health care—and this begins with those who provide it.

 Kids playing tug of war